Who can vote?

 if you change your mind and are able to vote in person on the day, you can still do so providing that your proxy nominee has not already voted on your behalf.

-For more information view the Voting by Proxy page on the GOV.UK website.
+For more information view the Voting by Proxy page.

 If your proxy cannot get to your polling station for you, for example if they are going on holiday, they can apply to vote by post for you.
 If your proxy does vote by post for you, you will then be unable to vote in person.